Moine Thrust Belt: Lower Palaeozoic

-Moine Supergroup
+Morar Group

-The Moine Supergroup, like the Torridonian, is of Neoproterozoic age and possibly a lateral equivalent of that unit.
-Near the Moine Thrust all of the Moine rocks form part of the Morar Group, which forms the lowest tectonostratigraphic unit of the Moine.
+The Morar Group, like the Torridon Group, is of Neoproterozoic age and interpreted to be a lateral equivalent of that unit within the overall Wester Ross Supergroup.
+The Morar Group forms the lowest tectonostratigraphic unit of the Neoproterozoic metasediments, lying tectonically beneath the younger Loch Ness Supergroup.

 Individual thrusts

 In addition to the Sole Thrust at the base of the northern section of the structure and the Moine Thrust at the top of the belt, many other thrust faults are developed, some of which are large enough to be named and mapped more regionally.
 The thrust sheet carried by each thrust is named after the thrust beneath it, although the term "nappe" is also used.

 Moine Thrust

 The Moine Thrust in the strict sense is the uppermost thrust in the belt and the one that carries the most displacement.
-In all cases it carries rocks of the Moine Supergroup over rocks of the Hebridean Terrane.
-Unlike the other thrusts, there is a broad zone (up to 600 m in thickness) of the Moine in the hanging-wall that is intensely deformed into mylonite, indicating that it originated at a significantly deeper crustal level.
+In all cases it carries rocks of the Morar Group over rocks of the Hebridean terrane.
+Unlike the other thrusts, there is a broad zone (up to 600 m in thickness) of the Morar Group in the hanging-wall that is intensely deformed into mylonite, indicating that it originated at a significantly deeper crustal level.
 Total displacement on this one structure has been estimated as several tens of kilometres based on the change in crustal level and the thickness of mylonites developed.
 In its central section, south of the Assynt Window, it becomes the sole thrust structure, before the Kinlochewe Thrust branches off to the south.